 The College provides parking to the maximum extent possible for which there is no charge.
-Obey all rules and regulations.
-Copies of the Rules and Regulations for Campus Parking at Leeward Community College are available at the Security Office (LA 238).
+Obey all signage rules and regulations.
+A copy of the Rules and Regulations for Campus Parking at Leeward Community College is available at the Security Office (LA 238).
 If you believe your vehicle has been towed, contact Security at 455-0611.